CIS-566-Fall-2023/hw04-stylization/README.md

 These are all things we want you to think about before diving into your shaders!

 ### To-Do:
+1. **Improved Surface Shader**
-1. Create a surface shader inspired by the surface(s) in your concept art.
-Use the three tone toon shader you created from the lab as a starting point to build a more interesting shader that fulfills all of the following requirements:
+   - Create a surface shader inspired by the surface(s) in your concept art.
+Use the three tone toon shader you created from the Stylization Lab as a starting point to build a more interesting shader that fulfills all of the following requirements:
       1. **Multiple Light Support**
           - Follow the following tutorial to implement multiple light support.
 [Link to additional light support]
       2. **Additional Lighting Feature**
-        - Implement a Specular Highlight, Rim Highlight or another similar new effect in your shader
+          - Implement a Specular Highlight, Rim Highlight or another similarly interesting lighting-related effect
-    3. **Interesting Shadow Texture**
+      3. **Interesting Shadow**
-        - Source your own shadow texture!
+          1. Create your own custom shadow texture!
+              - You can use whatever mediums you have available- digital art (Photoshop, CSP, Procreate, etc.), traditional art (drawing on paper, and then taking a photo/scan), you have complete freedom!
+          2. Modify shadows using your custom texture
+          3. Use the default object UVs instead of Screen position!
+              - In the 3rd Puzzle of the Lab, the shadow texture was sampled using the Screen Position node.
+This time, let's use the object's UV coordinates to have the shadows conform to geometry.
+Hint: To get a consistent looking shadow texture scale across multiple objects, you're going to want some exposed float parameter, "Shadow Scale," that will adjust the tiling of the shadow texture.
+This will allow for per material control over the tiling of your shadow texture.
-    4. **Accurate Color Palette**
+      3. **Accurate Color Palette**
           - Do your best to replicate the colors of your concept art!
+3. **Special Surface Shader**
- 2. Let's get creative!
-Duplicate your shader to create a variant with an additional special feature that will make the hero object of your scene stand out.
+   - *Let's get creative!* Duplicate your shader to create a variant with an additional special feature that will make the hero object of your scene stand out.
 Choose one of the following two options:
-     - Option 1: Pencil Sketch/Crayon/Watercolor Effect
+       - **Option 1: Animated Pencil Sketch/Crayon/Watercolor Effect**
+          - [Example Image]
+              - In my demo, I imported a texture I created in Procreate in order to create a screenspace, animated hand drawn effect on my Sonic materials, alongside the grass plane.
+          - Useful tips to get started:
+              - Either create your own texture similar to the shadow texture that you made for your surface shaders or procedurally generate some noise texture that resembles some kind of hatching/crayon/watercolor/some traditional art medium.
+You could either have this procedural generation occur within a custom function node in real-time, or you can do the generation on something like ShaderToy, and then output/screenshot the image to import into your Unity project.
+              - Use the Time node in Unity's shader graph to get access to time for animation.
+Consider using a Floor node on time to explore staggered/stepped interpolation!
+This can be really helpful for selling the illusion of the animation feeling handdrawn.
+       - **Option 2: Another Custom Effect Tailored to your Concept Art**
+          - If you'd like to do an alternative effect to Option 1, make sure that your idea is relatively similar in scope/difficulty.
+          - Some ideas include:
-        - ...
+            - Uhhh
-     - Option 2: Your own custom effect based on your concept art
-        - The effect must be interesting enough

 ## 3. Outlines
 Make your objects pop by adding outlines to your scene!